Textiles and Seals. Relations between Textile Production and Seals and Sealing Practices in Bronze Age Greece

 - what types of textile production-related motifs can be recognised in the imagery of Aegean glyptic.

-The basic evidence will be gathered in an OPEN ACCESS ‘Textiles and Seals’ database.
+The basic evidence is gathered in an OPEN ACCESS ‘Textiles and Seals’ database.
 The database is set up to collect the following categories of data:

 - seal-impressed or inscribed textile tools,

-- imprints of textiles and organic products impressed on the undersides of clay nodules,
+- imprints of textiles and organic products impressed on the undersides of seal-impressed lumps of clay,

-- textile production-related motifs in glyptic imagery, e.g. motifs referring to raw materials, textile tools and textile manufacturing, and symbolic references, such as the motif of a spider.
+- textile production-related motifs in glyptic imagery, e.g. motifs referring to raw materials, textile tools, textile workers and textile manufacturing, and symbolic references, such as the motif of a spider.

-The relationship between textiles and glyptic revealed in this project will offer a new and more sophisticated understanding of the organisation of textile production, in which the use of seals and sealings is included, and of how various textile tools were subject to administrative practices.
-The analysis of textile imprints on clay provides new insights into Aegean textiles, their structure and parameters, and into how textiles were regulated in administrative practices.
+The relationship between textiles and seals revealed in this project offers a new and more sophisticated understanding of the organisation of textile production, in which the use of seals and sealings is included, and of how various textile tools were subject to administrative practices.
+The analysis of textile imprints on clay provides new insights into Aegean textiles, their technical uses and structure and parameters.

-The project will suggest new interpretations for the iconography of Aegean seals by explaining several motifs in relation to textile production.
+The project brings new interpretations for the iconography of Aegean seals by explaining several motifs in relation to textile production.
 It examines how the physical reality of textile production was compressed into iconographic conventions and how these conventions correspond to the iconography of textile production in other cultures, specifically in Bronze Age Mesopotamia and Anatolia.
-It investigates how the iconographic conventions may have been adopted in the praxis of writing and which were subsequently transferred into Hieroglyphic signs and Linear A and B logograms.
+It investigates how the real-world references to textile production might have been adopted in the praxis of writing and which were subsequently transferred into Hieroglyphic signs and Linear A and B logograms.